Information

 No Added Molasses

-Back in the olden days we tipped molasses onto the bran mash to make it lovely and treacley!
+Back in the olden days we tipped molasses onto the bran mash to make it lovely and treacly!
 Of course horses, like people, are not meant to eat that quantity of sweetness, but they, like us, love that sugar hit.
 Feed companies have cottoned on to the fact that many owners are aware too much sugar is bad for their horses, so they put on the bag, "Molasses Free" but when you put your hand in the mix it still feels sticky, they have made a glucose based syrup which is useful to bind any dust in the feed and masks inferior quality ingredients.
 Always look on the bag (maybe on the little sewn on label) to see the amount of sugar in the feed.
 For horses that have EMS (Equine Metabolic Syndrome) the combined sugar and starch (NSC) should be below 10%

 Are there "Bad" oils?